I love capturing the wildly in love. On the left is a quick glimpse of some of my work. Like what you see?

 Let’s go on an adventure!
 You have everything ready to go,

-so grab your hiking boots, wedding attire,
+so grab your hiking boots, and wedding attire,

 and let’s go on an adventure of a lifetime!